kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 boolean test accepts the request.
 It is a configuration error if there is no FlowSchema that matches every request.
-In case multiple schemas accept the request, the best is one of those with the logically highest matching priority.
+In case multiple schemas accept the request, the best is one of those with the logically highest matching precedence.
 In case there are multiple of those the implementation is free to pick any of those as best.
-A matching priority is an integer, and a numerically lower number indicates a logically higher priority.
+A matching precedence is an integer, and a numerically lower number indicates a logically higher precedence.

 A FlowSchema’s boolean test is constructed from atomic tests.
 Each atomic test compares an authenticated request attribute --- selected